mcough2/SA-takehome/README.md

 ## Overview
 This technical takehome exercise involves two parts.
 Part 1 is focused on querying the Metronome API to generate a customer summary report.
 The report is an overview of customers, current invoice balance, current credit balance and anything else you choose to include.
 In addition to the API, many clients leverage Metronome’s Data Export capabilities for reporting and reconciliation purposes.
 Part 2 involves building SQL against sample egress data.

+_Please submit your deliverables at least 24 hours ahead of your scheduled review time._

 ## Part 1: Query Metronome API to produce customer summary report